eric-an/blog/_posts/2016-02-13-collection-select-boxes.markdown

 end
 {% endhighlight %}

-We can know establish that each session has many attendees and every attendee can have many sessions.
+We can now establish that each session has many attendees and every attendee can have many sessions.

 **Generate the Form**
 ---

 Our coordinator wants to view a page that will create a new session and record all the attendees for that particular session.
-Assuming that the attendees' information has already been entered into the database, we will list all of them on the page through checkboxes using the `form_for` helper method to create a form.
+Assuming that the attendees' information has already been entered into the database, we will list all of them on the page with checkboxes using the `form_for` helper method to create a form.

 {% highlight ruby linenos%}
 <%= form_for @session do |f| %>